 Warm-Up Protocols

-Dynamic Stretches: Leg swings, arm circles.
+- Dynamic Stretches: Leg swings, arm circles.

-- Light Cardio: Jumping jacks, brisk walking.
+- Light Cardio: Jumping jacks, fast walking.

-- Mobility Drills: Hip openers, shoulder rolls
+- Mobility Drills: Hip openers, shoulder rolls.

 Exercise Sequencing